themanyone/itcc/README.txt

  Python, use tab or indent 4 spaces instead of adding curly braces.
 Use two spaces instead of parenthesis.
 Since braces are added automatically, it saves typing.
 There are also some exciting, new go-like language features that really simplify C coding.
- Get crap from https://themanyone.github.io/crap/ $ ./icrap -lm Released under GNU GPL version 2 or later, with NO WARRANTY.
+ Get crap from https://themanyone.github.io/crap/ Released under GNU GPL version 2 or later, with NO WARRANTY.
 Type ".h" for help.

  $./icrap -lm